Click here to Opt in for our SeXX and Immunity Community mailing list for notifications of news and upcoming events.

 It’s Time to Address a Knowledge Gap

-The “Man Flu” — is it real?
+The “Man Flu” – is it real?
 Science says, “probably so.”
-See this recent Harvard Health Blog for more.
-Are women evolutionarily hard-wired—by XX status alone or by circulating estrogen/progesterone—to plow through infections and have them drag out?
+See this Harvard Health Blog for more.
+Are women evolutionarily hard-wired – by XX status alone or by circulating estrogen/progesterone – to plow through infections and have them drag out?
 Why do women suffer more from autoimmune diseases, migraines, and chronic inflammatory diseases?
-Do women really have different responses to vaccination — and should we then tailor vaccines to better suit men and women’s needs?
+Do women really have different responses to vaccination, and should we then tailor vaccines to better suit men and women’s needs?

-One goal of this discussion group is to address the knowledge gap, and raise awareness about important differences.
+When we treat biological sex (XX versus XY chromosomes) as a variable in immunity and diseases, it can lead to a new understanding of the underpinnings of disease.
+One goal of the SeXX + Immunity discussion group is to address the knowledge gap, and raise awareness about important differences.
 We seek to define the problems that need attention – then mobilize the entire research community to address them efficiently.

 It’s Also Time to Address a Tools Gap